bobbymac/vagrant-vancouver/README.md

-Vagrant Virtualbox setup for UCP 2.1.0 and DTR 2.2.1
+Vagrant Virtualbox setup for CS Engine 1.13.1-cs1, UCP 2.1.0 and DTR 2.2.1
 ========================

-The following set of instructions helps Docker DataCenter across multiple vms:
+The following set of instructions helps Docker DataCenter across multiple vms with static ip addresses:

-* UCP - ucp-vancouver-node1 on domain ucp.local
+* UCP - ucp.local on 172.28.128.10
-* DTR - dtr-vancouver-node1 on domain dtr.local
+* DTR - dtr.local on 172.28.128.11
-* Worker node - worker-node1
+* Worker node - worker-node1 on 172.28.128.12
-* Worker node - worker-node2
+* Worker node - worker-node2 on 172.28.128.13

 ## Download vagrant from Vagrant website